lawlesst/vivo-sample-data/README.md

 The data is modeled with the [VIVO ISF](https://wiki.duraspace.org/display/VIVO/VIVO-ISF+Ontology) ontology in mind.
 The VIVO ISF was introduced in VIVO version 1.6.

-##Adding the data to VIVO
-Login to a VIVO installation as a site administrator.
-Click on "Site Admin" in the top right corner and click "Add/Remove RDF Data" to upload the file.